Khan Abdul Jabbar Khan: Early life

-He was born in the village of Utmanzai, Charsadda, in the North West Frontier Province (NWFP) of British India (now in Khyber-Pakhtunkhwa, Pakistan).
+He was born in the village of Utmanzai, Charsadda, in the North West Frontier Province (NWFP) of British India (now in Khyber-Pakhtunkhwa, Pakistan) to a Muhammadzai Pashtun family.
 His father, Bahram Khan was a local landlord.
 He was eight years older than his brother, Abdul Ghaffar Khan (Bacha Khan).

 After matriculating from the Edwards Mission High School in Peshawar, Khan Sahib studied at Grant Medical College, Bombay.
 He subsequently completed his training from St Thomas' Hospital in London.
-During the First world war, he served in France.
+During the First World War, he served in France.
 During his stay in France, he met a Scottish girl Mary.
 They fell in love and soon they got married, though his younger brother Bacha Khan was against this marriage.
 After the war, he joined the Indian Medical Service and was posted in Mardan with the Guides regiment.
 He resigned his commission in 1921, after refusing to be posted in Waziristan, where the British Indian Army was launching operations against his fellow Pashtun tribes (1919–20).